madeso/lion/readme.md

 ### Integer
 ### Floats

-### Nodes
+### Objects
-Nodes are surrounded by begin and end characters.
+Objects are surrounded by begin and end characters.
 They are either `( )` `[ ]` or `{ }`.
 They are considered equal but a begin must be matched by the corresponding end.

-Nodes are seperated into 3 section:
+Objects are seperated into 3 section:
 1. The name section.
 2. The named values (or properties) section.
 3. The indexed values (or list) section.

 #### The name
-This identified the anem of the node, and it is a single symbol.
+This identified the name of the object, and it is a single symbol.

 #### The named values
 Zero or more `symbol = value`.